mi2603592/CIS-18B/README.md

-# CIS-18B
+# REACT Learning Process
-All projects and homework for CIS 18B
+All projects from the REACT learning course.
+Each folder has a different section.